-Currently all children from Year R to 6 have 2 sessions of PE a week which give a total of 2 hours per week.
-One session is an allocated gym time, the other allows for a broad range of outdoor activities on our extensive playing field.
+Currently all children from Year R to 6 have 2 sessions of PE a week which gives a total of 2 hours per week which allows for a broad range of activities both indoors and on our extensive playing field.
 We have specialist sports teachers that visit the school twice a week to run classes with both KS1 and KS2 year groups.

 For detail regarding Sport Funding in school please see the link below:

 We strive to ensure that all children will make good progress from their own personal starting points, being constantly assessed during the sessions by teachers and professional coaches and challenged to improve and develop aspects of the PE being taught, to their full potential.
 Children will know how to use a range of techniques confidently and consistently such as: throwing, catching, striking and fielding, in order to participate in a variety of games.
 They will be able to use space and movement to prevent the opposition from gaining control of a game, working both individually and as part of a team.
 They will know the correct sporting vocabulary depending on the activity and use it in order to communicate effectively.
 They will be able to demonstrate the skills required to perform their dance or gymnastics routine.